 Prophetic visions and menakibname warrior saints

-The very fact that Hasan Pasha experiences his prophetic vision at a grave shrine that was previously the site of miraculous events and visions frames him as a warrior saint, marks him as being able to commune with God, and as possessing mystical powers and abilities.
+The very fact that Hasan Pasha experienced his prophetic vision at a grave shrine that was previously the site of miraculous events and visions frames him as a warrior saint, and marks him as being able to commune with God, and as possessing mystical powers and abilities.
 This is further developed in some of the gazavatname accounts through the employment of key vocabulary choices and additional mnemonic frameworks of definition, namely intertextual references to menakibname literature.
-As noted in the introduction above, although in all the manuscripts Hasan Pasha has the ability to discern an individual’s true intent, particularly in the context of their desire to convert to Islam, in two manuscripts Oct.3442 (1616) and O.R.700 (1773-4) the mystical nature of his ability is emphasised because he is described as entering into a pious meditation [murakaba vardı] before assessing the intent of the individuals.
-This term carries the connotation of a meditative state or sleep following a prayer session where one hopes to receive guidance or a dream vision from God.
-Thus it emphasises Hasan Pasha’s ability to commune with God, and thus his veli (saint) status (Oct.3442 fol.17a and O.R.700 fol.90a-b).
-The scribe of O.R.700 also re-ascribes the dream vision of the four choice friends predicting that the Ottomans will be successful in their defence of the castle to Hasan Pasha thereby further emphasising his mystical and sacred powers (O.R.700 fol.99a-b).
+As noted in the introduction above, although in all the manuscripts Hasan Pasha has the ability to discern an individual’s true intent, particularly in the context of their desire to convert to Islam, in two manuscripts, Oct.3442 (1616) and O.R.700 (1773–4), the mystical nature of his ability is emphasized, because he is described as entering into a pious meditation (murakaba vardı) before assessing the intent of the individuals.
+This term carries the connotation of a meditative state or sleep (after a prayer session), in which one hopes to receive guidance or a dream vision from God.
+Thus it emphasizes Hasan Pasha’s ability to commune with God, and thus his veli (saint) status (Oct.3442:17a and O.R.700:90a–b).
+The scribe of O.R.700 also re-ascribes the dream vision of the four choice friends that predicted the Ottomans would be successful in their defence of the castle to Hasan Pasha, thereby further emphasizing his mystical and sacred powers (O.R.700:99a–b).

-In the context of this article however, perhaps the most interesting manuscript reinscription is O.R.12961 (1789), Hikaye-i Tiryaki Gazi Hasan Pașa [The story of Tiryaki Gazi Hasan Pasha].
+In the context of this article, however, perhaps the most interesting manuscript re-inscription is O.R.12961 (1789), Hikaye-i Tiryaki Gazi Hasan Pașa [The story of Tiryaki Gazi Hasan Pasha].
 This is the longest and possibly the most distinct of the gazavatname corpus.
-Not only does it include an additional and apparently unique thirty folio narrative of Hasan Pasha’s exploits in the region prior to his famous defence of Nagykanizsa, but differences in vocabulary, narrative, and the manner in which the text is framed by the introductory and concluding sections all intersect to present a different ideological position; a much more heterodox, earthy, and politically liminal perspective.
-This suggests that the politico-cultural cartography of the scribe and intended audience was very different to that for example, of another manuscript from the same corpus, O.216 (1716) which presents a far more orthodox perspective and constructs Hasan Pasha as a devout Muslim and exemplary military-administrative commander.
-Of interest in the context of prophetic visions and their interplay with the imagination of Hasan Pasha as a warrior saint is O.R.12961’s inclusion of not only nearly all the references to the miraculous abilities of Hasan Pasha discussed above, but also some additional events.
-Before the siege of Nagykanizsa Hasan Pasha is involved with, or responsible for, three miracles: he locates a route through the mountains unknown to the knowledgeable local guide and thus turns a four day arduous journey into a leisurely one requiring less than three days; when he and his men assume their positions around an enemy settlement in readiness for an attack, fire suddenly appears on three sides which aids them in their assault; and lastly, despite his soldiers’ fears that they will not be able to move all their captured booty and slaves back to Buda, Hasan Pasha again locates a route, previously unknown, so comfortable that none of the wagons loaded with booty are damaged, and none of the animals are hurt (O.R.12961 fols 16b, 17b and 19a respectively).
+Not only does it include an additional and apparently unique thirty folio narrative of Hasan Pasha’s exploits in the region prior to his famous defence of Nagykanizsa, but differences in vocabulary, narrative and the manner in which the text is framed by the introductory and concluding sections, all intersect to present a different ideological position; a much more heterodox, earthy and politically liminal perspective.
+This suggests that the politico-cultural cartography of the scribe and intended audience was very different to that, for example, of another manuscript from the same corpus, O.216 (1716), which presents a far more orthodox perspective, and constructs Hasan Pasha as a devout Muslim and exemplary military-administrative commander.
+Of interest in the context of prophetic visions and their interplay with the imagination of Hasan Pasha as a warrior saint, is O.R.12961’s inclusion of not only nearly all the references to the miraculous abilities of Hasan Pasha discussed above, but also some additional events.
+Before the siege of Nagykanizsa, Hasan Pasha is involved with, or responsible for, three miracles: he locates a route through the mountains unknown to the knowledgeable local guide, and thus turns a four-day arduous journey into a leisurely one requiring less than three days; when he and his men assume their positions around an enemy settlement in readiness for an attack, fire suddenly appears on three sides, aiding them in their assault; and lastly, despite his soldiers’ fears that they will not be able to move all their captured booty and slaves back to Buda, Hasan Pasha again locates a route, previously unknown, so comfortable that none of the wagons loaded with booty are damaged, and none of the animals are hurt (O.R.12961:16b, 17b and 19a, respectively).